 One Gypsy Moth Trap

-One Gypsy Moth Lure
+One Gypsy Moth Lure (Refrigerate Until Use)

 The Gypsy Moth Trap is an effective weapon against the adult gypsy moth during the summer mating season.
 When used over several seasons, the trap is an effective tool for reducing the overall moth and caterpillar populations.

 Gypsy Moths are one of the most destructive pests of our urban forests, stripping trees such as oak, crab apple, poplars and hundreds of other trees and shrubs.
 The Gypsy Moth Trap is designed to help the public avoid applying pesticides indiscriminately to control Gypsy Moths.
 It is simple, easy to use and utilizes powerful pheromone lures to attract Gypsy Moths and detect outbreaks, so you can use less pesticides.
-The Trap itself includes one packet of Gypsy Moth Lure.
+The Trap includes one Gypsy Moth Lure.

 The trap works by disrupting the gypsy moth's reproductive cycle by attracting and trapping the adult moth before mating can occur.
 Each mated female can produce as many as 1,000 caterpillars the following spring - caterpillars that can strip your shade trees and ornamentals bare making them more vulnerable to secondary assault by other insects and diseases which can kill them.